bahrus/custom-enhancements/README.md

 1. The base Event object gets an additional property:  "enh", which is where we pass in the enhKey mentioned earlier.
 2. The base Enhancement class has a method "channelEvent" that is a simple wrapper around "dispatchEvent" but inserts the name of the enhKey into the enh property of the event.

+## Security considerations

+This proposal is advocating that these enhancements can serve two purposes "isomorphically" -- they can be used as "plug-ins" during the (future platform-based) template instantiation process.
+And they can (progressively) enhance server rendered HTML.

+But there's at least one fundamental difference between these two scenarios -- The template instantiation process typically originates from trusted script, which can in turn validate if needed the integrity of the template it is instantiating.

+For some enhancements, the server rendered (or imported) HTML really should be vetted first before applying the enhancement.